 If you can, position the car so you are screwing the hooks into a wood beam.
-If no beams are available, span the joists with a piece of wood.
+If no beams are available, span the joists with a piece of wood. (photograph below).
 Attach one "S" hook to twine, loop through the two front eye hooks and attach the end to another "S" hook.
-Attach "S" hooks to bonnet mounting brackets (fabricated earlier).
+Attach "S" hooks to bonnet mounting brackets (fabricated earlier, second and third photographs below).
 Duplicate the process at the rear of the hood.
 Attach twine to brackets as shown in photographs below.

-To raise hood, pull alternately front, then back of ropes.
+To raise hood, pull alternately front rope, (green arrow photograph below) then back rope.
 Tie each rope off between pulls.

-Now that's what I'm talking about.The bonnet is out of the way.
-Work light is not an issue.
+The hood/bonnet is out of the way.
+Work light and engine access is not an issue.
 Wife is happy shopping.
 When completed, just lower bonnet back into position.
 Pull ropes out of the way and tie off.
-Trust me, you will need this hoist system again.
+Trust me; you will need this hoist system again and again.

 Jaguar XJ-S Home Page